 PLEASE NOTE: Senator and Department Representative positions are invited to serve on commissions as Commissioner for various matters.
 We currently have the following available.

-We welcome you to apply for Commissioners by clicking the application survey link below, no experience necessary!
+We welcome you to apply for Commissioners by clicking the application survey link below, experience is not required!

 GSS Non-Voting Member Positions: